swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cat ex_data.txt

 This prints out the contents of the `ex_data.txt` file.
+This file contains an example of how our data looks like.
 If you enter:

     cat ex_data.txt ex_data.txt